gary-archer/oauth.mobilesample.ios/README.md

 * The [AppAuth-iOS Library](https://github.com/openid/AppAuth-iOS) is used to implement the Authorization Code Flow (PKCE)
 * AWS Cognito is used as a Cloud Authorization Server
+* The iOS Keychain is used to store encrypted tokens on the device after login
-* AWS API Gateway is used to host our sample OAuth 2.0 Secured API
+* AWS API Gateway is used to host the back end OAuth 2.0 Secured Web API
+* AWS Cloudfront is used to host mobile deep linking asset files